-Dr Anne Le Brocq, a glaciologist at Exeter University, wanted a way to explain the seabed scanning technologies used in Antarctica to school children.
-Together we conceived and built the Ocean Scan project.
+Dr Anne Le Brocq, a glaciologist at Exeter University, wanted a way to explain to school-age children how seabed scanning technologies are used in Antarctica.

-We were very pleased that the overall reaction was positive and it was great to see teenagers not only engage, but also really understand the message.
-In many of the interactions, as we explained the concept, we could visibly see the kids having a "light bulb" moment.
-They would stop, look for a moment and then take over the explanation.
-Nine times out of ten they were right!
+We were delighted that the overall reaction was positive.
+It was great to see teenagers engage and really understand the concept.
+As we explained the idea, we could visibly see the kids having a "light bulb" moment.
+They would stop, look for a moment and then take over the explanation - nine times out of ten, they were right!